Esophageal cancer

 Esophageal cancer management is multidisciplinary and depends closely on the histological type, tumor stage, location, and the patient's general condition:

-| Treatment | Terms | Main indications |
+| Treatment | Terms and conditions | Main indications |

 |---|---|---|

-| Endoscopic mucosal resection (EMR) | Endoscopic ablation of a tumor limited to the mucosa or superficial submucosa, with no lymphovascular invasion | Very early stage (T1a); treatment of high-grade dysplasia on Barrett's; minimally invasive technique with esophageal preservation and excellent oncological results in eligible stages |
+| Endoscopic mucosal resection (EMR) | Endoscopic ablation of the tumor limited to the mucosa or superficial submucosa, without lymphovascular invasion | Very early stage I (T1a); treatment of high-grade dysplasia on Barrett's esophagus; minimally invasive technique with esophageal preservation and excellent oncological results in eligible stages |

-| Surgery (esophagectomy) | Esophagectomy with reconstruction by esophagogastrostomy (gastric pull-up) or coloplasty (colonic interposition); minimally invasive approach (laparoscopy/thoracoscopy) or open surgery depending on the center | Resectable stages I–III; preceded by neoadjuvant chemoradiotherapy for stages II and III to reduce tumor size and treat micrometastases; operative mortality of 2–5% in expert centers |
+| Surgery (esophagectomy) | Esophagectomy with reconstruction by esophagogastrostomy (stomach pull-up) or interposition coloplasty (colon interposition); minimally invasive approach (laparoscopy/thoracoscopy) or open surgery depending on the center | Resectable stages I to III; preceded by neoadjuvant chemoradiotherapy for stages II and III to reduce the tumor and treat micrometastases; operative mortality of 2-5% in expert centers % |

-| Concomitant chemoradiotherapy (CRT) | Simultaneous combination of chemotherapy (cisplatin + 5-fluorouracil or carboplatin + paclitaxel) and external beam radiotherapy on the tumor volume and draining lymph nodes | Neoadjuvant treatment before surgery (CROSS protocol for resectable adenocarcinomas and squamous cell carcinomas); curative exclusive treatment for unresectable cervical esophageal squamous cell carcinomas or in inoperable patients |
+| Concomitant chemoradiotherapy (CRT) | Concurrent chemoradiotherapy (cisplatin + 5-fluorouracil or carboplatin + paclitaxel) and external beam radiation therapy to the tumor volume and draining lymph nodes | Neoadjuvant treatment before surgery (CROSS protocol for resectable adenocarcinomas and squamous cell carcinomas); curative exclusive treatment for unresectable cervical esophageal squamous cell carcinomas or in inoperable patients |

-| Palliative chemotherapy | Platinum-based doublet (cisplatin or oxaliplatin) combined with 5-FU or capecitabine, with the addition of trastuzumab if HER2 is overexpressed for adenocarcinomas | Unresectable metastatic or locally advanced cancers; aims to prolong survival and control symptoms; median survival of 10 to 14 months in the first-line setting |
+| Palliative chemotherapy | Platinum-based doublet (cisplatin or oxaliplatin) combined with 5-FU or capecitabine, with the addition of trastuzumab if HER2 is overexpressed for adenocarcinomas. | Unresectable metastatic or locally advanced cancers; aims to prolong survival and control symptoms; median survival of 10 to 14 months in the first line |

-| Immunotherapy (checkpoint inhibitors) | Nivolumab (anti-PD-1) in combination with chemotherapy in the first-line metastatic setting; pembrolizumab according to tumor PD-L1 status | Unresectable metastatic or recurrent esophageal cancer, in the first or second line based on tumor biomolecular test results (PD-L1, MSI status); significantly improves overall survival compared to chemotherapy alone |
+| Immunotherapy (checkpoint inhibitors) | Nivolumab (anti-PD-1) in combination with chemotherapy in the first-line metastatic setting; pembrolizumab depending on tumor PD-L1 status | Unresectable metastatic or recurrent esophageal cancer, in the first or second line depending on tumor biomolecular test results (PD-L1, MSI status); significantly improves overall survival compared to chemotherapy alone |

-| Palliative treatment of dysphagia | Placement of a self-expandable metallic esophageal prosthesis (stent) via endoscopic route, palliative decongestive radiotherapy, endoscopic dilation, feeding gastrostomy or jejunostomy | Unresectable metastatic or locally advanced cancers with disabling dysphagia; objective: restore food transit to improve quality of life and maintain nutritional status |
+| Palliative treatment of dysphagia | Placement of a self-expandable metallic esophageal prosthesis (stent) via endoscopy, palliative decongestive radiotherapy, endoscopic dilation, feeding gastrostomy or jejunostomy | Unresectable metastatic or locally advanced cancers with disabling dysphagia; objective: restore food transit to improve quality of life and maintain nutritional status |

-| Nutritional support | Enteral nutrition via nasogastric tube or percutaneous endoscopic gastrostomy (PEG), high-protein oral nutritional supplements | Systematic from diagnosis in case of malnutrition; essential before and during heavy treatments to maintain general condition and reduce operative morbidity and treatment toxicity |
+| Nutritional support | Enteral nutrition via nasogastric tube or percutaneous endoscopic gastrostomy (PEG), high-protein oral nutritional supplements | Systematic approach from diagnosis in case of malnutrition; essential before and during heavy treatments to maintain general condition and reduce surgical morbidity and treatment toxicity |

 Complications and sequelae of treatment

-Esophageal cancer treatment, particularly surgery and chemoradiotherapy, can lead to significant complications and functional sequelae that you should be aware of:
+The treatment of esophageal cancer, particularly surgery and chemoradiotherapy, can lead to significant complications and functional sequelae that you should be aware of:

-- Aspiration pneumonia and postoperative respiratory complications, favored by partial diaphragm paralysis and stomach herniation into the chest.
+- Aspiration pneumonia and postoperative respiratory complications, favored by partial diaphragm paralysis and stomach herniation into the chest

-- Chronic malnutrition and nutritional deficiencies (vitamin B12, iron, calcium, fat-soluble vitamins) requiring supplementation and specialized long-term dietary monitoring.
+- Chronic malnutrition and nutritional deficiencies (vitamin B12, iron, calcium, fat-soluble vitamins) requiring long-term supplementation and specialized dietary monitoring

 Prevention and screening